Anomalous thermal relaxation in warm ion plasmas: Results and discussion

 Finally, we show the effect of the introduction of impurities in the sample in Fig. (\ref{fig:mixture}).
-The top left panel shows the $T(t)$ curves for a pure (one component) sample, the same case where the Mpemba-like cooling appears, as previously discussed.
+The top left panel shows the $T(t)$ curves for a pure (one component) sample, the same case $(Z,A)=(38,128)$ where the temperature crossing appears, as previously discussed.
 When the sample is doped with an impurity $(Z,A)=(19,128)$ that entails 40$\%$ of the ions, the cooling curve $T(t)$ is largely affected and the hot-cold crossing completely disappears (top right).
-We choose the two ion populations to maintain the same charge spread $a$ so that the non-crossing effect is genuinely due to the combination $Z/A$.
-As a result, the crystal ordered phase formation is delayed in time for the mixture and arises at a lower temperature (not shown), as expected from the lowering of the charge.
-We depict (bottom panels) the spatially two-dimensional projection of the simulation box with the ordered phase appearing at simulation time $t=2\times10^4$ fm/c in a pure sample (left) versus the mixture (right).
+We deliberately choose two ion populations maintaining the same charge spread $a$ so that the non-crossing effect is genuinely due to the combination $Z/A$.
+As a result, the crystal ordered phase formation is delayed in time for the mixture and arises at a lower temperature (not shown), as expected from the lowering of the average ion charge.
+To illustrate, we depict (bottom panels) the spatially two-dimensional projection of the simulation box with the ordered phase appearing at simulation time $t=2\times10^4$ fm/c in a pure sample (left) versus the mixture (right).